 Aims and scope:

-The Tanaffos journal,a scientific and research peer reviewed journal,seeks to publish original papers,selected review articles,case reports and other articles of special interest related to the field of respiratory disease,thoracic surgery,intensive care and tuberculosis.
-The journal is an official publication of the National Research Institute of Tuberculosis and Lung Disease (NRITLD) Shahid Beheshti University of Medical Sciences and Health Services,and is published quarterly.
+The Tanaffos journal, a scientific and research peer reviewed journal, seeks to publish original papers, review articles, case reports and other articles of special interest related to the field of respiratory diseases, thoracic surgery, intensive care and tuberculosis.
+The journal is an official publication of the National Research Institute of Tuberculosis and Lung Disease (NRITLD) Shahid Beheshti University of Medical Sciences, and is published quarterly.
 The journal seeks to provide its readers with the highest quality materials published through a process of careful peer reviews and editorial comments.
 All papers are published in English.
 The editor requires that authors provide a cover letter in which they state their written assurance of the following: